dgatf/msrc/README.md

 Copy the file escSp.lua to the SCRIPTS folder in the sdcard of the Tx and execute as one-time script from SD-HD-CARD screen (long press and Execute).
 It can be executed also as telemetry script if copied to TELEMETRY folder and assigned to a model telemetry screen

+If not using lua script comment *#define CONFIG_LUA* and assign values, lines 219-237, in esc_smartport.h

 ## Flash to Arduino

 Using Arduino IDE copy folder *esc_smartport* and open *esc_smartport.ino*.
 Select board *Arduino Pro or Pro Mini*, processor *ATMega168 or ATMega328P (3.3V 8MHz or 5V 16MHz)* and flash